Fiscal Host = Fiscal Sponsor

-These terms describe situations where a project or organization (what we call an initiative) is legally part of a larger organization, the fiscal host.
-Through this relationship, initiatives can transact financially without needing to legally incorporate.
+These terms describe situations where a project or organization (what we call an Collective) is legally part of a larger organization, the fiscal host.
+Through this relationship, Collectives can transact financially without needing to legally incorporate.

-As the fiscal host, we hold our initiatives’ funds in our bank account and are responsible for taxes, accounting, legal compliance, and financial administration.
-While our hosted initiatives have a great deal of autonomy within the bounds of our Terms, Open Collective Foundation ultimately is responsible for the oversight of initiatives’ funds.
+As the fiscal host, we hold our Collectives’ funds in our bank account and are responsible for taxes, accounting, legal compliance, and financial administration.
+While our hosted Collectives have a great deal of autonomy within the bounds of our Terms, Open Collective Foundation ultimately is responsible for the oversight of Collectives’ funds.

 When you hear that an organization is a “501(c)(3) organization” in the US, that means they have been approved by the IRS as a tax-exempt, charitable organization.
 The name comes from section 501(c)(3) of the US Internal Revenue Code.

 There are other 501(c) organizations, such as 501(c)(4) and 501(c)(6) organizations, that are nonprofit.
 But 501(c)(3) organizations are unique in that they are tax-exempt and financial contributions to them may be tax-deductible.
 This is due to the IRS officially approving their charitable purposes and determining that they provide public benefit to society.